Retirement Planning

 Tax Efficiency

 Owning your own business gives you an advantage others lack: You get to choose your retirement savings vehicle.
 Most employees contribute to a 401(k) because that’s what their employer offers.
 As regular readers of my blog know, a 401(k) is a tax-deferred retirement account.
-Contributions to a 401(k) come out of your paycheck before that paycheck is taxed.
-This is nice because it lets you save the entirety of your contributions rather than your contributions minus income tax.

 But few things in life are entirely advantageous, and the tax-deferred nature of401(k)s are no exception.
 The tradeoff for not paying taxes on the money you contribute is that you will pay taxes when you withdraw that money in retirement.
 The trouble is that, while we know today’s tax rates, we don’t know what they will be in the future; most experts expect them to be higher.

-As a self-employed business owner, you aren’t limited; since there’s no company match to obtain, you can choose not to save in a tax-deferred account.
-Rather, you can open a Roth 401(k) or, if you’re a sole proprietor, a solo Roth 401(k).You’ll pay taxes on contributions when you make them, but gains and withdrawals in retirement are tax free.
+As a self-employed business owner, you have more flexibility.
+Without a company match, you can skip tax-deferred accounts.
+Rather, you can open a Roth 401(k) or, if you’re a sole proprietor, a solo Roth 401(k).
+You’ll pay taxes on contributions when you make them, but gains and withdrawals in retirement are tax free.

 Your Portfolio Includes Your Business

-Perhaps the most difficult part of saving for retirement when you’re self-employed, because it involves making yourself replaceable, is considering your business to be part of your retirement portfolio.
 Your business needs to be a viable enterprise without you at the helm.
 It must be able to continue operating profitably with you completely out of the picture.
 Why?
 Because if it’s not, no one will want to buy it from you when you’re ready to retire!

 By the end, she was running the business by herself.
-She was still making a great income but had nothing left to pass on to a new owner; it was a good way for her to earn a living, but she had no business to sell to help fund her retirement.
+She was still making a great income but had nothing left to pass on to a new owner.
+It was a good way for her to earn a living, but she had no business to sell to help fund her retirement.

 Stewart Willis is the founder and president of Asset Preservation Wealth & Tax, a financial planning firm in Phoenix, Arizona.
 Investment advisory services offered through Foundations Investment Advisors, LLC, an SEC registered investment adviser.